-Clarification 2: Students will examine rationales for government-imposed limitations on individual rights (e.g., forced internment in wartime, limitations on speech, rationing during wartime, suspension of habeas corpus).
+Clarification 2: Students will examine rationales for and results of government-imposed limitations on individual rights (e.g., forced internment in wartime, limitations on speech, rationing during wartime, suspension of habeas corpus).

 Clarification 3: Students will use scenarios to examine the impact of limiting individual rights.
 Clarification 4: Students will examine the role of the judicial branch of government in protecting individual rights and freedoms.

-SS.7.CG.2.5 Describe the trial process and the role of juries in the administration of justice at the state and federal levels.
+Describe the trial process and the role of juries in the administration of justice at the state and federal levels.